lypiut/WhereAmI/README.md

 ###Cocoa Pods

 WhereAmI is available through [CocoaPods](http://cocoapods.org).
-(WARNING: The Swift support is only available in the 0.36 beta 1)
+(WARNING: Swift support for cocoapods is starting since 0.36 beta 1)

-To install add the following line to your Podfile:
+To install WhereAmI, add the following line to your Podfile:

 ```
 pod 'WhereAmI', '~> 1.0'